Thomas Bezanson: Death

 Brother Thomas died at his home in Erie, Pennsylvania, on 16 August 2007.

-The Brother Thomas Fund
+Brother Thomas Fund

-It was Brother Thomas' dream and vision to establish a Fund to help struggling artists, as he was helped in his life's journey.
 The Brother Thomas Fund was established under the auspices of the Boston Foundation upon the artist's death.
-Since 2007, proceeds from the sale of his work have gone into this Fund and in October 2009, the first eight Brother Thomas Fellowships were awarded to struggling, mid-career Boston artists in the amount of $15,000 each.
+Since 2007, proceeds from the sale of his work have supported the fund.
+In October 2009, the first eight Brother Thomas Fellowships were awarded to mid-career Boston artists, each receiving $15,000.

-The Brother Thomas Fund is supported by donations and by proceeds from the sale of Brother Thomas's work through the Pucker Gallery in Boston.
-As of 2021, 72 artists had received $1,080,000 in grants.
-The Fellowships are awarded every two years.
+The fund is also supported by donations and by sales of Brother Thomas's work through the Pucker Gallery in Boston.
+As of 2021, the fund had awarded $1,080,000 in grants to 72 artists.
+Fellowships are awarded every two years.